 Code of conduct

-At Go Play, we have a code of conduct that all attendees and staff agree to follow.
+At Go Play, we created this code of conduct that all attendees and staff agree to follow because we believe in making gaming a welcoming space for everyone.

 - offensive verbal comments